The Board of Directors (the "Board") elects the Vice Chairman and appoints the Board Committee members

-The Board is charged with the organisation of Nordea and the management of the Company’s operations and the overall management of the Nordea Group’s affairs in accordance with the external and internal framework.
-Furthermore, the Board shall ensure that the Company’s organisation in respect of accounting, management of funds, and the Company’s financial position in general includes satisfactory controls.
+The Board is charged with the organisation of Nordea and administration of Nordea’s operations and the overall management of the Nordea Group’s affairs in accordance with the external and internal framework.
+Furthermore, the Board shall ensure that Nordea's organisation in respect of accounting, management of funds, and Nordea’s financial position in general includes satisfactory controls.
 The Board is ultimately responsible for ensuring that an adequate and effective system of internal control is established and maintained.

 The Chairman of the Board is elected by the shareholders at the General Meeting.
+The Board meets in accordance with its annual meeting schedule as well as when necessary.
 According to the Charter, the Chairman is to ensure that the Board's work is conducted efficiently and that the Board fulfils its duties.
-The Chairman is to organise and lead the Board's work, maintain regular contact with the CEO, ensure that the Board receives sufficient information and documentation and ensure that the work of the Board is evaluated annually and that the Nomination Committee is informed of the result of the evaluation.
+The Chairman is to organise and lead the Board's work, maintain regular contact with the Group CEO, ensure that the Board receives sufficient information and documentation and ensure that the work of the Board is evaluated annually, and that the Shareholders’ Nomination Board is informed of the result as relevant.

 Evaluation of the Board

-The Board of Directors annually conducts a self-evaluation process, through which the performance and the work of the Board is evaluated for the purpose of continously improving the work.
+The Board annually conducts a self-evaluation process, through which the performance and the work of the Board is evaluated for the purpose of continuously improving the work.
 The evaluation is based on a methodology that includes questionnaires to evaluate the Board as a whole, the Chairman and individual Board members.
-The results of the self-evaluation process is discussed by the Board and presented to the Nomination Committee by the Chairman.
+The result of the self-evaluation process is further discussed by the Board and presented to the Shareholders’ Nomination Board by the Chairman.

-According to European regulatory requirements, an internal process has been set up for assessing the suitability both of the members of the Board of Directors individually and of the Board of Directors as a whole.
-This assessment is done when new board members are to be notified to the Swedish Financial Supervisory Authority and whenever approprriate.
+In accordance with European regulatory requirements, an internal process has been set up for assessing the suitability both of the members of the Board individually and of the Board as a whole.
+This assessment is normally done annually as well as in connection with the selection process of new Board members.

-In accordance with the external framework and in order to increase the effectiveness of the board work, the Board of Directors has established separate working committees to assist the Board in preparing matters, belonging to the competence of the Board and to decide in matters delegated by the Board.
-The duties of the Board Committees, as well as working procedures, are defined in the Charter.
-Each Committee regularly reports on its work to the Board.
+In accordance with the external framework and to increase the effectiveness of the Board work, the Board of Directors has established separate working committees to assist the Board in preparing matters belonging to the competence of the Board.
+Further information regarding the Board Committees is given here.